richardghirst/PiBits/README.md

 `<GPIOPinName>=<value>` where `<value>` must be a number between 0 and 1 (included).

+You must use the GPIO number (BCM xx in the diagram below).

 [![List of pins thanks to pinout.xyz](pinout.xyz.png)](http://pinout.xyz)

-Note that you must use the GPIO number (also known as the BCM XX number on [pinout.xyz](http://pinout.xyz) when setting a pin.

-Examples: Turning PWM pins ON
+Examples:

-  * To completely turn off GPIO pin 17:

-    echo "17=0" > /dev/pi-blaster

   * To completely turn on GPIO pin 17: